-BELIZE CITY (AP) — The government of Belize said Tuesday it is pursuing a "vigorous" investigation into a road-building company's near destruction of one of the country's largest Mayan pyramids.
+BELIZE CITY (AP) -- Belize's government said Tuesday it is pursuing a "vigorous" investigation into a road-building company's near destruction of one of the largest Mayan pyramids in Belize.

 The Ministry of Tourism and Culture expressed outrage at the demolition of the Nohmul complex in northern Belize to extract crushed rock for a road project.
 It said it is investigating to determine precisely how it happened.

 Its statement called the wrecking of the ceremonial center that dates back at least 2,300 years "callous, ignorant and unforgivable."

 Cultural landmarks like Nohmul should be protected at all costs and the "disdain for our laws and policies is incomprehensible," the statement said.

 Jaime Awe, who heads the Belize Institute of Archaeology, said Monday that the builders could not possibly have mistaken the pyramid mound for a natural hill because the ruins were well-known and the landscape there is naturally flat.

 Awe said the destruction at complex in northern Belize was detected late last week.

 People's United Party, the main opposition party, also condemned the destruction and urged that those responsible be brought to justice.

 "The demolition of ancient Maya temples is deplorable, as these are not only important elements of our Belizean history and culture but an integral component of a developing tourism industry," the party said in a statement.